 As a native of Northern California, I truly miss the seasons up north.
 Especially in the fall, when the weather is crisp, and the leaves are turning gorgeous shades of red, orange and yellow.

-Now as a resident of Southern California, I have to travel a bit further to see the autumn leaves and take in the cooler weather, but it is still humanly possible!
 With most So Cal locals living near the coast, we have to travel to a leaf peeping area at just the right time of year or we miss the foliage.
 Luckily for us though, fall color starts in August at around 10,000 feet and drops elevation by elevation at a rate of 500.
 So by late October, early November, fall foliage is peak in Southern California.

 Where To See Fall Leaves in Southern California